NYANCAT-IO/NYANCAT-CORE/docs/ml-commands-quick-reference.md

-# ML-Optimized Strategy - Quick Reference Guide
+# ML-Optimized Strategy - Command Reference

-## 🚀 **All Working ML Commands**
+## 🚀 **Recommended ML Commands**

-Thanks to the smart cache system implemented, all these commands now work with existing historical data:
+All commands use the advanced ML-optimized strategy with smart cache system.
+The basic strategy without ML is not recommended for production use:

 ### **Demo Mode (Often Profitable!)**
 ```bash